Alerts

 Make success banners green and include next steps, if applicable.

-A success banner with no buttons that reads ‘Message sent’.
+A dismissible success toast in green with no buttons that reads "Message sent".

 Don’t use banners to show success messages for actions that merchants have completed.
 For user-initiated feedback, use success toasts instead.

-A success banner with random content and no call-to-action.
+A dismissible success toast in green with irrelevant content and no call-to-action.

 Don’t use success banners if there isn’t a CTA.